Found On: 16th October 2011

 Who was this man?
 One suggestion was that he may have been an apparently homeless chap said to have been living rough in the woods around Balmore.
 He fitted the description, and we understand that he has not been seen since, so he remains a possibility.
 But as the police had no name for him, the trail went cold.
 Maybe the man from Balmore did not want to be found.
 Perhaps he was scared and in hiding.
 Who was responsible for his broken jaw?
 Why did he choose to live with his pain and distress rather than seek medical assistance?

-This investigation is being led by the Community Investigation Team.
+This investigation is being led by the Glasgow Caledonian University Cold Case Team.

 News & Updates